Coon hunting: Media and culture

 Published in 1947, Fred Gipson's first novel, Hound-Dog Man, tells the story of two young boys on a coon hunt with a "hound dog man" in 1905 Texas.

 It was made into a 1959 film starring Fabian Forte and Stuart Whitman, but while the book was successful the movie was a flop.

 In 1961 Wilson Rawls published the novel Where the Red Fern Grows, the story of young coon hunter Billy Colman, who lives in the Oklahoma Ozark Mountains with his Redbone Coonhounds, Old Dan and Little Ann.
 The book was unsuccessfully marketed to adults for several years before being tested at schools, where it became a mainstay.
 A movie of the same name was made in 1974, starring Beverly Garland, Stewart Peterson and James Whitmore.
 It was remade in 2003.

 Southern comedian and folk storyteller Jerry Clower released his record of "The Coon Hunt", a comic tale of a Mississippi coon hunt gone wrong, in the early 1970s.
 It became popular almost immediately, launching Clower's career, and remained his best-known work, in addition to bringing over $1 million in sales and ultimately becoming a platinum record for MCA Records.

 Country and bluegrass musician Jimmy Martin coon hunted as a hobby and wrote and recorded several songs about his coonhounds.
 Two of his songs, "Pete, the Best Coon Dog in the State of Tennessee" and "Run Pete Run", which describe the exploits of a "half Black and Tan and half Walker" named Pete, became bluegrass hits.
 On the latter song, the voice of Martin's coonhound is actually heard.

+Dolly Parton's single, "Tennessee Homesick Blues," includes a line referencing coon hunting in her youth.

 In addition to fictional portrayals of coon hunting, there are several magazines specifically devoted to the sport, of which two are Coonhound Bloodlines and Full Cry.